oboehmer/CLEUR20-CXTA/docs/02-parsing.md

 ### Configuring and Retrying

-The next test case also use TextFSM parsing, this time using one of CXTA's TextFSM templates (show cdp neighbor).
-But to add a bit more "fun", we first configure CDP (Cisco Discovery Protocol, a simple protocol which allows you to discover \[network\] devices connected to a router), then re-run the command until a neighbour is seen (this can take up to a minute as CDP packets are not sent that frequently), before we parse it and check the host name of the neighbouring node, before we remove the CDP configuration again:
+The next test case also use TextFSM parsing, this time using one of CXTA's TextFSM templates (show cdp neighbor, you can view the template at /venv/lib/python3.6/site-packages/CXTA/core/commands/ios/show_cdp_neighbors.textfsm on the container).
+But to add a bit more "fun", we first configure CDP (Cisco Discovery Protocol, a simple protocol which allows you to discover \[network\] devices connected to a router), then re-run the command until a neighbour is seen (this can take up to a minute as CDP packets are not sent that frequently), before we parse it and check the host name of the neighbouring node.
+Finally we remove the CDP configuration to restore the test bed to its previous state (which is always a good practice):

 ```
 *** Variables ***